Cohya/AutoEncoderAndQDA/README.md

-# Auto-Encoder-follow-by-QDA
+# Autoencoder-followed-by-QDA
-Auto-encoder follow by QDA
+Autoencoder followed by QDA